Studio Art

 ST ART 3360 Photography II: 3 semester hours

-ST ART 3365 Non-Silver Photography: 3 semester hours
+ST ART 3361 Photography III: 3 semester hours

 ST ART 3366 Commercial Applications in Photography: 3 semester hours

-Prerequisites: ST ART 3362 or consent of instructor.
-This course explores of issues and applications within the field of photography.
+Prerequisites: ST ART 2260 or consent of instructor.
+This course explores issues and applications within the field of commercial photography.
+Topics may include event photography, product photography, or portrait photography.
 Techniques of lighting, posing, and studio equipment are discussed.
 This class involves both learning exercises and the creation of original computer-aided photographic art.
 Students must provide a digital camera.
-A lab fee is required.
-Basic studio equipment will be provided, though students will need to supply some personal equipment and supplies.
+Basic equipment will be provided, though students will need to supply some personal equipment and supplies.

 ST ART 3382 Advanced 2D Practices: 3 semester hours

 Prerequisites: ST ART 1150 and two 2000 level courses in 2D art practice.
 This course will afford students the opportunity to continue to explore and develop advanced technical and conceptual strategies in two-dimensional media.
 This course may be offered with varying themes, and may be repeated for credit with a different topic.
-A lab fee is required.
 Basic studio equipment will be provided, though students will need to supply some personal equipment and supplies.

 ST ART 3385 Advanced 3D Practices: 3 semester hours

 Prerequisites: ST ART 1151 and two 2000 level courses in studio art, one of which must be in 3D practice.
 This course will afford students the opportunity to continue to explore and develop advanced technical and conceptual strategies in three-dimensional media.
 This course may be offered with varying themes, and may be repeated for credit with a different topic.
-A lab fee is required.
 Basic studio equipment will be provided, though students will need to supply some personal equipment and supplies.

 ST ART 3390 Special Study: 1-10 semester hours

 Prerequisite: Junior/senior standing and consent of department chairperson and instructor.
 Independent study through readings, reports, or field research.
-Lab fee required.
 Basic studio equipment will be provided though students will need to supply some personal equipment and supplies.

 ST ART 3395 Scale Model Design and Construction: 3 semester hours